 These allergies are difficult to diagnose at home.
 It’s best to bring your furry friend to the veterinarian.
 Your vet can help you determine the underlying cause using allergy tests or challenge diets.

 Challenge diets focus on removing the main offenders and adding them back in one-by-one to identify which ingredient is causing the allergic reaction.
 While some companies market hypoallergenic foods, there is no such thing as truly hypoallergenic dog food.
 Instead, look for a dog food that is labeled as a “limited ingredient diet” (LID) or foods made with hydrolyzed protein if you believe your pup is allergic to meat proteins.

 Flea allergy dermatitis is a condition where dogs are allergic to the saliva of fleas.
 Each flea bite triggers an immune response that causes allergy symptoms such as itching and skin irritation.
 Dogs can also be allergic to other critters, including dust mites, dog mites, and other parasites.
 Flea allergies most frequently cause irritation at the base of the tail and around the neck, but can also appear on the paws, legs, and other areas.
 Common signs of flea allergies include red, irritated skin and crusty scabs.

-Environmental allergies can cause dermatitis, a condition where the dog's skin becomes inflamed and irritated.
-Like humans, dogs can develop skin conditions and allergic dermatitis in response to a wide range of irritants.
+Environmental allergies can cause dry and irritated skin.
+Liand allergic dermatitis in response to a wide range of irritants.
 The most common environmental allergies in dogs are dust, grass, and pollen.